What you’ll find and where to find it.

 Keyboarding with David Kimball, “The Typing Coach,” has concluded, but his lessons will remain on the site in our Teacher Lesson Archive for review for a limited time.

 Lisa Duffy’s 15 weeks of Logic lessons remain fully accessible in our Teacher Lesson Archive.
 Learn how to identify common fallacies including Appeal to Pity, Appeal to Fear, Begging the Question, Hasty Generalization, and many more.

 How are we influenced by the media and society?
 How can we exert a positive influence on the media and our culture?
 Join Dr. Lisa Dunne, award-winning author, and lead your family on a four-month course to discover the answers.
 This class remains archived on the site in our Teacher Lesson Archive.

 - Mock Trial (Middle school—High school)

-Do you have a student who is curious about matters of law and the Constitution, but you aren’t sure where to start in teaching them?
-Let Deborah Burton, attorney, wife, and homeschool mom help!
+Do you have a student who is curious about matters of law and the Constitution, but you aren’t sure where to start teaching this subject?
+Let Deborah Burton, attorney, wife, and homeschool mom, help!
 The creator of Homeschool Court, she shares weekly lessons designed to equip your students to learn about the law and participate in their own mock trials.